 Ensure newly planted trees and shrubs do not dry out.
 Water with rain, grey or recycled water wherever possible.

 Sprinkle fertiliser around perennials, shrubs and roses.

 Weeds will be growing at a rapid rate and are best tackled before they become out of control.
 Hoe borders regularly to keep the weeds down.

-Watering can be a never ending job (especially in the drought conditions we appear to be having locally).
+Watering can be a never ending job.
 There are plenty of products nowadays designed to reduce to need for hours of carting backwards and forwards with a watering can such as automatic watering systems and watering storing granules.
 Prevent evaporation by mulching beds, borders and pots with any suitable material such as gravel, slate chippings or bark etc. Consider purchasing water butts (available in many sizes), ready for the summer.
 Rainwater is particularly useful for watering acid-loving, ericaceous plants (tap water is often slightly alkaline).